"Shvidki" money for Ukrainians from Russian citizens

 Can Russian citizens manage such a sensitive business for state security during a full-scale invasion?

-In May 2022, the National Bank of Ukraine issued a resolution that prohibited Russian citizens from managing non-bank financial institutions - such as, for example, the aforementioned “Prosto Loan” or “Time Credit”.
+In May 2022, the National Bank of Ukraine issued a resolution that prohibited Russian citizens from managing non-bank financial institutions - such as, for example, the mentioned “Prosto Loan” or “Time Credit”.

 “In fact, this resolution says that Russians do not have the right to own shares in financial non-banking companies, but they must appoint a trusted person in their place,” says Ruslan Cherny, editor-in-chief of the Financial Club news agency.